Tarmika Alternative: Why Agents Are Switching in 2026

-Tarmika is the most widely known commercial insurance comparative rater, connecting to 35 carriers via API partnerships.
+Tarmika is the most widely known commercial insurance comparative rater, connecting to 31 carriers via API partnerships.
 Since its acquisition by Applied Systems in 2022, it's become tightly integrated with the Applied ecosystem (Epic, EZLynx).
-But a growing number of independent agents are evaluating alternatives — particularly agencies with carrier panels that extend beyond Tarmika's 35-carrier network.
+But a growing number of independent agents are evaluating alternatives — particularly agencies with carrier panels that extend beyond Tarmika's 31-carrier network.

 This isn't a hit piece on Tarmika.
 Tarmika works well for agencies whose carrier panel aligns with its API partnerships and who are committed to the Applied ecosystem.
 But for agencies with regional carriers, specialty markets, or a need for broader carrier coverage, Tarmika's limitations are real.
 Here are the five reasons agents tell us they're looking for alternatives.

-Tarmika covers 35 carriers via API.
-That leaves over 98% of P&C carriers unreachable.
-For agencies appointed with regional or specialty carriers outside Tarmika's network, that gap matters.
+Tarmika covers 31 carriers via API.
+QuoteSweep's carrier audit found that 172 of the top 250 US commercial carriers have no quoting API — no BOP, no GL, no WC.
+These carriers write $175B in annual premium.
+For agencies appointed with any of them, that gap matters.
 Here's why agents are evaluating alternatives — and what to consider.

-Tarmika connects to 35 carriers via API.
-For an agency whose entire panel falls within those 35, that's sufficient.
+Tarmika connects to 31 carriers via API — and that count includes carriers still in progress that aren't fully live yet.
+For an agency whose entire panel falls within those 31, that's sufficient.
 But most independent agencies are appointed with carriers that aren't on Tarmika's list.

-If your panel includes carriers like Auto-Owners, Erie, Cincinnati Financial, Hanover, Selective, Markel, Kinsale, or any state-specific or regional carrier — Tarmika can't quote them.
+If your panel includes carriers like Hartford (small commercial BOP), Auto-Owners, Erie, Sentry, EMC, Encova, or any state-specific regional carrier — Tarmika can't quote them.
 You're still logging into those portals manually, which means Tarmika saves you time on some carriers but not others.
+(Note: Hanover and Selective do have proprietary small commercial APIs available on Tarmika — they are among the exceptions, not the rule.)

 According to the Ivans 2025 Connectivity Trends Report, 72% of independent agents say commercial submissions is the area most in need of automation.
 But existing API-based tools only automate a small slice of the carrier landscape.